hkaanturgut/Terraform-Stacks-On-Azure-with-CI-CD/README.md

 A presentation and demo video will be coming soon from the Toronto Hashicorp User Group.
 Stay tuned for updates!

 For more content, visit my YouTube channel: [Kaan in the Cloud](https://www.youtube.com/@KaanintheCloud)

+## Access the Presentation

+You can access the PowerPoint presentation [here](PowerPoint Slide/Terraform Stacks Presentation - November 20, 2024).